-Families may develop or increase resistance or hostility to involvement if they perceive the professional as disrespectful and unreliable or if they believe confidentiality has been breached outside the agreed parameters.
+Families may be more reluctant to work with professionals if they perceive the professional as disrespectful and unreliable or if they believe confidentiality has been breached outside the agreed parameters.
 Professionals should acknowledge and apologise for any mistakes.

-Practitioners should ensure that engagement is with all family members (including extended family and those the family consider as their wider family).
-This should be considered when reflecting on levels of engagement for example are all members of the family engaging and to equal levels; What does engagement look like for each individual family member?
+Practitioners should consider engagement with all family members with agreement or consent from the family member they are working with (including extended family and those the family consider as their wider family).
+This should be considered when reflecting on levels of engagement, for example are all members of the family engaging and to equal levels, what does engagement look like for each individual family member?